gilch/hissp/docs/style_guide.rst

 docstrings can use some other markup format if the whole team can agree on one, and it's done for the entire project.
 MyST Markdown also has pretty good support now.
-You can automatically generate API documentation with these.
+You can automatically generate API documentation with either of these.

 Anaphoric or code string–injection macros are potential gotchas.
 Docstrings for them should include the word "Anaphoric" or "Injection" up front.